National Honey Show guidance for exhibitors 2017.

 Imperial measurements are to the nearest practical equivalent of Metric.
 Exhibitors will have the advantage where there are slight discrepancies between the two scales.

 To be displayed flat.
-After judging these will be mounted by the stewards on to three thin stainless steel spikes on a fixed base which will be provided by and remain the property of the National Honey Show.
+After judging these will be mounted by the stewards on a fixed base which will be provided by and remain the property of the National Honey Show.
+No colouring allowed unless the class states it is permissible.

 Please note Rule 12 regarding these.
 Only cork stoppers with white plastic flanges are to be used and these are widely available for purchase.
 Because these are difficult to acquire in some parts of the country there will be a supply available at the show for purchase from the Chief Steward.